avijeetpal/Myntra-Clone/README.md

 # Myntra-Clone

-I am trying to developing a Myntra clone as small Frontend Project in which am trying show case my Frontend skill such as HTML and CSS.
-I am applying my learning of HTML and CSS in this Project and enhancing my experience with this expertise.
+I’m working on an exciting frontend project—a Myntra clone 🛍️—to showcase my skills in HTML and CSS! 💻 Through this project, I’m applying everything I’ve learned in HTML and CSS, refining my expertise, and gaining valuable hands-on experience in frontend development. 💪✨ This journey is all about enhancing my skills and building a solid portfolio for future projects. 🚀